1. Home

 Nestled in the heart of Waterbury, Connecticut, Waterbury Union Station stands as a testament to a bygone era, embodying the architectural grandeur and historical significance of the late 19th and early 20th-century American railroad industry.

 The station is situated on Meadow Street in Waterbury, Connecticut, United States.
-This brick edifice, constructed in the early 20th century, is distinguished by its towering clock tower, crafted by the Seth Thomas Company, which serves as the city's most recognizable landmark.
+This brick edifice, opened in 1909, is distinguished by its towering clock tower, crafted by the Seth Thomas Company, which serves as the city's most recognizable landmark.

-Originally designed by the renowned New York City architectural firm McKim, Mead and White for the New York, New Haven and Hartford Railroad, the station once accommodated 66 passenger trains per day at its busiest.
+Originally designed by the renowned New York City architectural firm McKim, Mead & White (which famously designed New York's Pennsylvania Station) for the New York, New Haven & Hartford, the station once accommodated 66 passenger trains per day at its busiest.

 However, as the 20th century progressed and the city's rail service dwindled to a single commuter route, the interior of the building was closed.
 Presently, it functions as the offices of the Republican-American, the daily newspaper serving Waterbury.